DFP Mobile In-app implementation checklist

 - App developers can also see GMA API references with Google Play Services, code samples on the GitHub page, subscribe to the blog, follow the Google+ community, or ask questions on the forum.

 Step 4: Configure ad units and traffic in DFP

-- Depending on your inventory structure, use existing ad units or create any additional ad units and custom criteria you need.
+- Depending on your inventory structure, use existing ad units or create any additional ad units, key-values and audience segments you need.

 ad units will be called from your app, and any custom criteria can be added as extra parameters in the request.